LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

   RAJA::Layout<2> layout = RAJA::make_offset_layout<2>({{-1, -5}}, {{2, 5}});

-defines a layout that enables one to index into a view using the range :math:`[-1, -5] \times [2, 5]`.
+defines a two-dimensional layout that enables one to index into a view using indices :math:`[-1, 2]` in the first dimension and indices :math:`[-5, 5]` in the second dimension.
 As we remarked earlier, double braces are needed to prevent compilation errors/warnings about issues trying to initialize a sub-object.

 Permuted Offset Layout
 ^^^^^^^^^^^^^^^^^^^^^^^^